CPTVladTepes/dw-cards/README.md

-rpg-cards
+DW-Cards
 =========

-RPG spell/item/monster card generator
+Dystopian Wars unit card generator

 preview
 =======

-Click [here](https://crobi.github.io/rpg-cards/generator/generate.html) for a live preview of this generator.
+Click [here](https://cptvladtepes.github.io/dw-cards/generator/generate.html) for a live preview of this generator.

 status of the project
 =====================